Inside: Teachers share their experiences pumping in the classroom as a breastfeeding teacher

-What Do the Laws for Pumping in the Classroom Say?
+What Do the Laws for Pumping As A Teacher In the Classroom Say?

 New moms should get adequate breaks for pumping.
 According to the U.S. Breastfeeding Committee:

 “A breastfeeding mother must pump her milk as often as the baby usually eats.
 During the early months of your baby’s life, you will probably need to pump your milk every 2-3 hours during the workday.”

-The main law mentioned in this lawsuit federal Fair Labor Standards Act- section 7 R, “Break Time for Nursing Mothers” requires employers to provide a nursing mother reasonable break time to express milk each time she needs to do so for one year after the child’s birth.
+The main law mentioned in this lawsuit federal Fair Labor Standards Act- section 7 R, “Break Time for Nursing Mothers” requires employers to provide a nursing mother with reasonable break time to express milk each time she needs to do so for one year after the child’s birth.
 The act also requires employers to provide a place other than a bathroom for the nursing mother to use but does not require the employer to compensate the employee for work time used for expressing milk.
 This is one of the laws that was used in the lawsuit, along with a Maine state law.
 These were all cited in the Press Herald news article from above.

 However, after some further research, I discovered there are loopholes in this law.
 The law officially only applies to hourly employees.
 As teachers, we are salaried employees, so we are exempt from those protections.
 This was not mentioned in any of the articles I read about the lawsuit initially.

 According to Kelly Mom, a breastfeeding website where I initially found this information, many states have laws that offer more protection than federal law.
 For example, my state of Utah requires public employers to provide reasonable breaks, privacy, and a refrigerator for public employees.
 It looks like this law would extend to public school teachers.
 This law wasn’t passed until 2015, so it was not in place when I had my first child.
 I don’t want to give any outdated or incorrect information, so I will leave that up to you to research for your own state.
 But this is definitely something to look into.